 And because of my original research, I regularly cite my results in other articles.
 When I do this, my audience can trust what I say as an SME, giving my brand more credibility to stand on.
 Unfortunately, trust amongst people is at an all-time low, but on the flip side, SMEs are the most highly trusted source for information.

-4 Types of Original Research Businesses Can Use
+Creating 4 Types of Original Research With AI

 So, what is original research anyway?
 According to the University of North Florida, "it's the report of a study written by the researchers who actually did the study."